INTERNSHIPS

 UNICEF-UN Girls Education Initiative (New York, USA)

-United Nations Development Programme (Addis Ababa, Ethiopia; Dhaka, Bangladesh; Hanoi, Vietnam; Kathmandu, Nepal; Kiev, Ukraine; Jakarta, Indonesia; Panama City, Panama; Phnom Penh, Cambodia; Windhoek, Namibia; Suva, Fuji (remote))
+United Nations Development Programme (Addis Ababa, Ethiopia; Dhaka, Bangladesh; Hanoi, Vietnam; Kathmandu, Nepal; Kiev, Ukraine; Kigali, Rwanda; Jakarta, Indonesia; Mexico City, Mexico, Panama City, Panama; Phnom Penh, Cambodia; Windhoek, Namibia; Suva, Fuji (remote); Vientiane, Laos)

 UNFCCC (Remote)